-Learning Collaborative for Affordable Senior Housing With ServicesEnterprise, LeadingAge and SAHF are piloting a new platform for innovation to test models that improve service delivery to low-income seniors in affordable housing, which will:
+Learning Collaborative for Affordable Senior Housing with ServicesEnterprise, LeadingAge and SAHF are piloting the Learning Collaborative, a project to test models that improve service delivery to low-income seniors in affordable housing.
+The goals of collaborative are to:

 - Improve seniors’ health and service outcomes

 - Generate cost savings for the health care system

 Vision for an Aging PopulationAffordable housing with services is a cost-effective approach to meeting the needs of the large and rapidly growing population of older Americans.
 The Learning Collaborative is designed to enable 12 participating teams of nonprofit housing providers and their community-based health and/or service partners to develop, share and explore replicable strategies for integrated housing and services that improve the health and well-being of low-income seniors in affordable housing, while generating cost savings to the health care system.